Analysis of singularities of area minimizing currents, Part I: planar frequency, branch points of rapid decay, and weak locally uniform approximation: Introduction

 Theorem~\ref{branch and cones thm-intro} is, in part, inspired by arguments in~\cite{Wic08},\cite{Wic14} for analysis of stable codimension 1 integral varifolds.
 As was observed in~\cite{Wic08},\cite{Wic14}, using blow-up arguments and the Hardt-Simon inequality~\cite{HardtSimon} (see Lemma~\ref{hardt simon lemma} below), one can regard density $q$ singular points as having planar frequency $\geq 1$ (if the latter exists).
-In the setting of \cite{Wic08},\cite{Wic14} however, unlike here, the validity of conditions (\ref{branch and cones concl2-intro}) and (\ref{branch and cones concl3-intro}) (for appropriately chosen, fixed $\epsilon$ and $\beta$) at \emph{some} scale and for some cone ${\mathbf C}$ made up of half-hyperplanes meeting a common $(n-1)$-dimensional boundary automatically implies decay of the varifold to a unique non-planar cone of the same type; see the more recent work \cite{MW} for a much more definitive result for stable hypersurfaces in this vein.
-Moreover, anything like a planar frequency function was neither necessary nor used in that setting.
+In the setting of \cite{Wic08},\cite{Wic14} however, unlike here, the validity of conditions (\ref{branch and cones concl2-intro}) and (\ref{branch and cones concl3-intro}) (for appropriately chosen, fixed $\epsilon$ and $\beta$) at \emph{some} scale and for some cone ${\mathbf C}$ (which, in that setting, is made up of half-hyperplanes meeting along a common $(n-1)$-dimensional boundary) automatically implies decay of the varifold to a unique non-planar cone of the same type.
+(See the more recent work \cite[Theorem~3.1]{MW} for a much more definitive result for stable hypersurfaces in this vein.)
+Moreover, a frequency function was not necessary (nor used) in that setting.